sidaroz/journaling-project/README.md

 # Factopia

-An anonymous fact posting site where anyone can post a fact with a title and description, as well as reply with comments and gifs and react via emojis to existing posts
+An anonymous fact posting site where anyone can post a fact with a title and description, as well as reply with comments and gifs and react via emojis to existing posts.

 ## Installation